osmandapp/web/main/docs/user/widgets/map-buttons.md

 </Tabs>

-- *<Translate android="true" ids="shared_string_hidden"/>* - if this mode is selected for a button, you have to use a gesture to change the map view.
+- *<Translate android="true" ids="shared_string_hidden"/>*.
+If this mode is selected for a button, you have to use a gesture to change the map view.
 Tap the map with two fingers and move them up and down to adjust the map's tilt.
-- *<Translate android="true" ids="shared_string_visible"/>* - the button is always displayed on the map screen.
+- *<Translate android="true" ids="shared_string_visible"/>*.
+The button is always displayed on the map screen.
-- *<Translate android="true" ids="visible_in_3d_mode"/>* - the button is displayed on the map screen when you change the map view with a [*two-finger and move*](../map/interact-with-map.md#gestures) gesture.
+- *<Translate android="true" ids="visible_in_3d_mode"/>*.
+The button is displayed on the map screen when you change the map view with a [*two-finger and move*](../map/interact-with-map.md#gestures) gesture.

 Additional settings for 3D Mode.